 - Bedtime: Create a Scene to arm your system and turn on your porch light when you go to sleep.

-- Morning: Set up a wakeup Scene that turns on your coffee pot (that’s connected to a smart plug) and disarms your security system.
+- Morning: Set up a wakeup Scene that turns on your coffee pot (that’s controlled through a smart plug) and disarms your security system.

 - Coming home: Make a Scene that readies your home for your arrival with the temperature perfect, lights on, door lock unlocked, and the alarm system disarmed.